thundergolfer/thundergolfer.github.io/_posts/2018-04-23-junior-theme-why-you-should-use-it.md

 ---
 layout:     post
-title:      Junior Theme: Why You Should Use It
+title:      "Junior Theme: Why You Should Use It"
 date:       2018-04-23
 summary:    Sharing new theme I developed for myself
 categories: jekyll portfolio personal-website